-- CEO/Trust operations Officer - Audit Committee of the Board of Directors
+- CEO/Trust Operation Officer - Audit Committee of the Board of Trustees

-The following pages set out the Business Continuity Planning Policy (2.0) for the An Daras Trust and its component individual academy schools.
+The following pages set out the Business Continuity Planning Policy (2.1) for the An Daras Trust and its component individual academy schools.

-The policy and planning tools/templates provide guides to actions that should be considered by the CEO, CFO, Executive Head Teachers, Heads of Schools, Central Office Managers and other senior school leaders in case of any disruption or interruption to school activities.
+The policy and planning tools/templates provide guides to actions that should be considered by the CEO, CFO, Executive Head Teachers, Heads of Schools, Central Office Officers and other senior school leaders in case of any disruption or interruption to school activities.

-The accompanying guidance contained within this policy document is an integral part of the Business Continuity Planning (BCP) response and should be referred to during any possible or actual business continuity related event.
+The accompanying guidance contained within this policy document is an integral part of the Business Continuity Planning (BCP) response and should be referred to during any possible or actual business continuity related event including those related to cyber security.

-Individual school Emergency Plans and Trust Critical Incident procedures should also be used in conjunction with this planning policy and all are to be utilised as required in formulating a plan and with dealing with the initial phase of any emergency.
+Individual school Emergency Plans, Trust Critical Incident procedures and the Cyber Security Incident Response Management Plan should also be used in conjunction with this planning policy and all are to be utilised as required in formulating a plan and with dealing with the initial phase of any emergency.